simonharnqvist/buttermap/README.md

 ### Dependencies

 Full list of dependencies are provided in `environment.yaml`.
-If you need to install dependencies manually (e.g. via homebrew for testing on Mac), please see this table:
+If you need to install dependencies manually (e.g. via homebrew for testing on Mac), please use:

 | Software/package | Version |
 | ---------------- | --------------------------- |